Geoanalytics Consulting

 Custom Marketing Research

-Real estate research information needs are often unique and require an analysis tailored to your specific business and marketing issues.
-Based on thorough discussions and brainstorming with the client, Decision Analyst can design a custom research study to meet your specific market information needs.
+Geographic analyses are often unique and require a research design and an analysis tailored to specific business and marketing issues.
+Based on thorough discussions, Decision Analyst can design research studies to meet specific market information needs.
 Such analyses might include:

 Why Decision Analyst?

-Decision Analyst’s strengths in statistics and mathematics, simulation, modeling, and optimization provide the analytical horsepower to address complex business and strategy problems.
-If you would like more information on our Spatial Analytics Services, please contact contact Jerry W. Thomas, President/CEO (jthomas@decisionanalyst.com), or Elizabeth Horn, Ph.D., Senior Vice President of Advanced Analytics (ehorn@decisionanalyst.com), or call 1-800-ANALYSIS (262-5974) or 1-817-640-6166.
+Decision Analyst’s strengths in statistics and mathematics, simulation, modeling, and optimization provide the analytical horsepower to address complex business and strategy issues.
+If you have an analytics question you would like to discuss, please contact Elizabeth Horn, Ph.D., Senior Vice President, Advanced Analytics (ehorn@decisionanalyst.com) or Jerry W. Thomas, Chief Executive Officer (jthomas@decisionanalyst.com) via email or call 817-640-6166.